About Craig L

 I worked the selected ideas into the worksheet, posted a workable section for viewing and then onward to the next section for contributed ideas and repeated the process until I had all four sections worked out and ready to start the painting.

-After a years work on this project I secured a space to host another solo art exhibit on September 2015 that featured not just the ’House That Jack Built’ painting but other works of art completed over also two years after the Ukazoo show.
+After a year’s work on this project, I secured a space to host another solo art exhibit in September 2015 that featured not just the ’House That Jack Built’ painting but other works of art completed over the those two years after the Ukazoo show.

 -